jptacek/JPtacek.com/src/documents/2014/03/Twitter-Bootstrap-3-Themes/index.html.md

  <img src="http://www.jptacek.com/2014/03/Twitter-Bootstrap-3-Themes/BuildStPatty.png" class="img-thumbnail" alt="Rules" />

- you can find the St Patrick's Day theme I downloaded from Bootswatch [here](http://bootswatch.com/shamrock/).
+You can find the St Patrick's Day theme I downloaded from Bootswatch [here](http://bootswatch.com/shamrock/).
 Obviously, since this is just for a short time, there are some UI things that would need to be redone on the site, but we will be back to our regularly scheduled programming soon!